We talk finance!

 If you have children who need childcare then remember this is a five day a week commitment.
 Check the hours you will actually be in school – when do staff meetings take place etc.

-If you are on one of the top tier bursaries you might want to consider that your initial salary as an NQT is likely to be lower than the bursary.
+If you receive a top tier bursary or scholarship you should also consider that your initial salary as an ECT is likely to be lower than the bursary.

 Don’t take the bursary for granted

 The Department for Education evaluates the bursary rates every year.
-If you are thinking of deferring to next year then you should know that you will only be eligible for the bursary on offer during the year in which you do your training.
+If you are applying for a subject that receives a bursary but are thinking of deferring to next year then you should know that you will only be eligible for the bursary on offer during the year in which you do your training.
+This could mean a reduction in the bursary amount or even the bursary being completely removed for your chosen subject.

 Student Loans